 Prep Time: 2 hours

-Cook Time: 3-5 hours, if smoking the sausage
+Cook Time: 3 to 5 hours, if smoking the sausage

 - 3 1/2 pounds pork shoulder or wild boar meat